 Ingrid Holme, writing in the journal Science as Culture (Volume 17, Issue 3, 2008), confirms this.

-Alex was born in Victoria, which allows the recording of “indeterminate” sex on birth certificates, as a result of campaigning also by Alex MacFarlane.
+Alex was born in Victoria, which allows intersex people to opt for the recording of “indeterminate” sex on birth certificates if they choose, as a result of campaigning also by Alex MacFarlane.
 Cllr Tony Briffa is also the recipient of a birth certificate that does not record a binary sex (Tony’s preferred option, however, is to record both binary sexes).

-In 2011, the Department of Foreign Affairs & Trade (DFAT) revised the policy to allow more people to obtain an ‘X’ passport, on the basis of a simple letter signed by a medical doctor.
+In 2011, the Department of Foreign Affairs & Trade (DFAT) revised the policy to allow more people to obtain an ‘X’ passport, including non-binary trans folk as well as non-binary intersex folk, on the basis of a simple letter signed by a medical doctor.
 A board member of OII Australia noted this in a submission to the Senate Inquiry on the Human Rights and Anti-Discrimination Bill, Exposure Draft.
 The submission, #579, reads:

 In my life, the most difficult and, indeed, damaging experiences that I’ve had have been where people have incorrectly judged me on the basis of my legal gender or my presentation.
 When the current government broadened the eligibility for a passport with an ‘X’ sex descriptor, I took the option…